Not everyone can count on Social Security.

 Do you owe the government money?
 If so, you might have some of your Social Security benefits withheld to help pay the debt.

-If you have overdue federal tax debts or federal student loans, the government can garnish your benefits, as we detail in “10 Things That Could Hurt Your Social Security Payments.”
+If you have overdue federal tax debts or federal student loans, the government can garnish your benefits, as we detail in “10 Things That Can Ding Your Social Security Payments.”

 On top of that, if you owe child support or alimony, you could see your benefits diminished to cover those obligations.